-As a result of the ESS and Metaforic acquisitions (for further information, please refer to section 5.2 entitled "Investments" of this Registration Document), the Group has enriched its technological expertise with regard to security and, in particular, security software.
+As a result of the ESS and Metaforic acquisitions (for further information, please refer to section 5.2 "Investments" of this Registration Document), the Group has enriched its technological expertise with regard to security and, in particular, security software.
 ESS develops intellectual property and security software using encryption algorithms.
 As such, ESS develops a wide range of software and toolkits based on set standards, for digital rights management ("DRM"), intended for mobile operators, service providers, and platform integrators on the server side, as well as DRM solutions on the client side for device manufacturers and suppliers of semiconductors, applications software, and platform integrators.
 The portfolio of ESS also includes security toolkits as well as intellectual property for the design of semiconductors and security processors for security on mobile devices and networks.
-Metaforic specializes in the development of software using obfuscation technologies and security software specialized in cryptology.
+Metaforic specializes in the development of software using obfuscation6 technologies and security software specialized in cryptology.
 Metaforic's software product line offers a high level of protection for payment functions and is intended to provide secure data exchange by relying on an exclusively software-based infrastructure.
 These solutions protect static, transiting, or dynamic data, and provide communication confidentiality functions to critical applications, offer protection per encryption key and data security, and are able to meet the growing security needs of large companies.

 The Group plays a leading role within standardization organizations and a number of other industry organizations.
-In particular, it is a member of ACSIEL (the French "Alliance pour les Composants et Systèmes pour l'Industrie Electronique" or alliance for components and systems for the electronics industry), of the ETSI (European Telecommunications Standards Institute), of the APSCA (Asia Pacific Smart Card Association), of the APTA (American Public Transportation Association), of Eurosmart, of the Global Platform and of the SmartCard Alliance, of the OSPT (Open Standard for Public Transport), of Alliance and of the NFC Forum.
+In particular, it is a member of Global Platform, USB.org, and of the SmartCard Alliance, the OSPT (Open Standard for Public Transport), and the NFC Forum.
 The Group is also a member of the ISO and AFNOR and participates in a number of these organizations' workgroups.